chwthewke/satisfactory-tools/README.md

 **Good**

 * Requires only the game-provided `Docs.json`
-* Works with U3
+* Works with U4
-* Should hopefully resist future updates fairly well
+* Should hopefully resist future updates fairly well.
+U3 to U4 still took work though so ¯\\_(ツ)_/¯

 **Bad**

 * No provision for unused by-products yet
-* No GUI, edit `application.conf` and pray
+* No GUI, copy `satisfactory-tools-core/src/main/resources/reference.conf` to `satisfactory-production-calculator/src/main/resources/application.conf`, edit and pray
   * Need to have the right set of recipes to produce desired items without by-products, and no more

 **Ugly**